2021 Moroccan general election: Campaign

 The electoral calendar was unveiled on 10 May 2021.
 While the municipal, regional and legislative elections traditionally took place on different days, in 2021, a new electoral law was passed under which all three would be held on the same day, in a bid to increase voter turnout (the 2016 elections had a turnout of less than 50%).
 However, a high level of abstention was expected due to a loss of confidence in the institutions, with the government's sidelining of parliament leading to a lack of real issues at stake in the elections.

-On 15 August 2021, the minister of Religious Endowments and Islamic Affairs issued a communiqué signed by Minister Ahmed Toufiq calling on all imams and preachers in the country to remain neutral, and warning that religious rectors who do so would be removed from their administrative duties.
+On 15 August 2021, the Ministry of Religious Endowments and Islamic Affairs issued a communiqué signed by Minister Ahmed Toufiq calling on all imams and preachers in the country to remain neutral, and warning that religious rectors who do so would be removed from their administrative duties.
 This request was also addressed to the delegates and representatives of the ministry.

 The election campaign began on 26 August.

 The Justice and Development Party (PJD) of Prime Minister Saadeddine Othmani hoped to repeat for the third time in a row the lead in the vote that brought it to power in 2011.
 In particular, the moderate Islamists of the party hoped to gain control of key ministries, which they had traditionally lacked.
-The PJD trailed by two-thirds in the polls, behind the Authenticity and Modernity Party (PAM) led by Abdellatif Ouahbi. and known for its royalist stance in a country where public attachment to the monarch is already strong.
+The PJD trailed by two-thirds in the polls, behind the Authenticity and Modernity Party (PAM), led by Abdellatif Ouahbi, and known for its royalist stance in a country where public attachment to the monarch is already strong.

 The Istiqlal party (PI), led by Nizar Baraka, had come third in 2016 and proposed an economic development program that focuses on reducing inequalities while tackling environmental issues such as water resource management, biodiversity, and pollution.

 The National Rally of Independents (RNI) of minister Aziz Akhannouch presented a program focused on five commitments and 25 actions whose total cost was estimated at 275 billion dirhams, or more than 25 billion euros.

 COVID-19 measures

 The election was organized in the context of the COVID-19 pandemic.
 By July 2020, rumors had started to circulate that the elections would be postponed due to the virus.
-While Interior Minister Abdelouafi Laftit launched political consultations for the 2021 elections on 8 July, on 8 August it was reported that the government was considering postponing the elections due to the ongoing COVID-19 pandemic.
+While Interior Minister Abdelouafi Laftit launched political consultations for the 2021 elections on 8 July, on 8 August it was reported that the government was considering postponing the elections due to the ongoing pandemic.
 The difficulty of carrying out election activities while limiting transmission of the virus, as well as the economic challenges of carrying out an election during the concurrent economic recession, were cited as motivating factors.
 Meanwhile, some parties voiced opposition to the proposal, claiming it was a ploy by the incumbent government to prolong its control over the nation.

-On 9 November, however, it was announced that general elections had been scheduled to take place in September 2021.
-The organization of the electoral campaign was under significant health restrictions, including a ban on gatherings of more than 25 people and large political rallies.
+However, on 9 November it was announced that general elections had been scheduled to take place in September 2021.
+The organization of the electoral campaign was under significant health restrictions, including a nighttime curfew and a ban on gatherings of more than 25 people and large political rallies.